Finding Life on

 seeded from outer space should be equally viable since earth and Mars are not closed

 systems they are open systems (Cornet, 2010, para.
 6).
-Whether or not such possible source seeds
+Whether or not such possible source

-so-called seeds would still require a compatible environment to live.
+the meantime, these so-called seeds would still require a compatible environment to live.

-on a set of parameters or criteria, also called the goldilocks zone.
-According to the Absolute Astronomy Encyclopedia
+The HZ is based on a set of parameters or criteria, also called the goldilocks

-(http://www.absoluteastronomy.com/topics/Habitable_zone).
+right (http://www.absoluteastronomy.com/topics/Habitable_zone).
 Many times the goldilocks zone has a prerequisite

 of liquid water in order to sustain life, or other features such as temperature ranges, or